 What Animals' Angels Does Against it

-In an intensive field study between 2017 and 2018, we visited various countries in the Middle East and documented and accompanied camel transports.
-At the end of 2018, in order to draw attention to the blatant shortcomings, we sent a comprehensive report to the relevant authorities, governments, veterinarians and other experts in the field, universities and research institutes, as well as other stakeholders in the region.
+In an intensive field study, we were on site in various countries in the Middle East, documenting and accompanying camel transports.
+In order to draw attention to the glaring abuses, we addressed the responsible authorities, governments as well as veterinarians and other experts in this field, universities and research institutes as well as other stakeholders in the region with a comprehensive report.
 Our report is accompanied by a short film about the problems we documented.
+We presented our report and video at a high-level camel conference in Laayoune and were able to get an international hearing for the camels.

-We are in close contact with experts, authorities and other stakeholders in the region and urge those responsible to take action.
-Animal welfare during camel transport is still a completely new territory – so far, there are virtually no legal regulations and hardly any awareness of this issue.
+We continue to be in close contact with experts, authorities and other stakeholders in the region and urge those responsible to take action.
+Animal welfare in the transport of camels is still uncharted territory - so far there are almost no legal regulations and hardly any awareness of this issue.

 - Animal welfare must be addressed during transport of camels – on-site as well as at international conferences, expert meetings and workshops.